-2.12.9 Event Logs
+2.12.9.1 Event Logs

-The event router records events to the event log in the /var/opt/cray/log/eventlog file.
+The event router records events to the event log in the /var/opt/cray/log/event-yyyymmdd file.
 When the log grows beyond a reasonable size, it turns over and its contents are stored in a numbered file in the directory.

-2.12.10 Boot Logs
+2.12.9.2 Boot Logs

-The /var/opt/cray/log/bootlogs directory is a repository for files collected by commands such as xtbootsys, xtconsole, xtconsumer, and xtnetwatch.
+The /var/opt/cray/log/session-id directory is a repository for files collected by commands such as xtbootsys, xtconsole, xtconsumer, and xtnetwatch for the currently booted session.
+To determine the current sessionid, see the xtsession(8) man page.